Motivation: What’s New, Navigating the Complexity?

 Much research is available to the market place and with it the many leadership models concepts and methodologies.
 But one note of caution to be aware of when spending your valuable training budget and that is that leadership can be prevented from being effective.
 This thwarting of leadership effectiveness is known as LEADERSHIP NEUTRALISERS and no matter how much you spend each year from your training budget on Management and Leadership development, if the internal corporate climate neutralizes your efforts then performance improvement from all of this investment in your organization is nothing more than a myth.

 Remember though that Managers and Leaders create the climate people work in and this is one reason why from department to department there is evidence of such a variation in performance effectiveness.
-Understanding assessing and applying the new knowledge of the Reversal Model both in Developing Staff Awareness of Reversal Motivation and Leaders Reversal Motivation can have a significant impact on the overall performance of your organization.
+Understanding assessing and applying the new knowledge of the Reversal Model both in Developing Staff Awareness of Reversal Motivation and Leaders Reversal Motivation can have a significant impact on the overall performance of your organisation.